When deleting books or documents from Notebooks (iOS), they move the a Trash by default. It is easy to restore them from that trash again.

-Deleting books or documents from Notebooks (iOS) is final, so there is no action or shortcut to restore them directly from within Notebooks.
+Notebooks provides a couple of settings to control how long items should remain in the trash, and one of these options is to delete documents immediately.
+In this case there is no action or shortcut to restore them directly from within Notebooks.
 If you use any of Notebooks’ sync or backup options, you have a chance to restore a deleted document or book.

 - Dropbox with automatic Sync

-- With this setup, deleting the document in Notebooks automatically removed it from Dropbox as well.
-So you need to visit your Dropbox in a browser, navigate to the book that contained the deleted item and activate “show deleted items”.
+- With this setup, deleting the document in Notebooks automatically removes it from Dropbox as well.
+So you open your Dropbox in a browser, navigate to the book that contained the deleted item and activate “show deleted items”.
 Now right-click the deleted item and select Restore.
 The next sync brings the document back into Notebooks.

 - Dropbox without automatic Sync